ranjhith/suspend/README.md

 *	Embed CSS within the HTML output.
 *	Add generation date to HTML output.
 *	Markdown comments dont get excluded in ODT output.
 Fix this.
+*	Find a way to add page numbers in the PDF output in (current_page of total_pages) format.

 ## FAQ